luxonis/depthai-docs-website/source/pages/faq.rst

 `open source hardware <https://github.com/luxonis/depthai-hardware>`__.
 There are three system on modules available:

 #. `OAK-SoM <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-5-pcs>`__ - USB-boot system on module.
 For making devices which interface over USB to a host processor running Linux, MacOS, or Windows.
 In this case, the host processor stores everything, and the OAK-SoM boots up over USB from the host.
 #. `OAK-SoM-IoT <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-iot-5-pcs>`__ - NOR-flash boot (also capable of USB-boot).
-For making devices that run standalone, or work with embedded MCUs like ESP32, AVR, STM32F4, etc.  Can also USB-boot if/as desirable.
+For making devices that run `standalone <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__, or work with embedded MCUs like ESP32, AVR, STM32F4, etc.  Can also USB-boot if/as desirable.
 #. `OAK-SoM-Pro <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-pro-5-pcs>`__ - NOR flash, eMMC, SD-Card, and USB-boot (selectable via IO on the 2x 100-pin connectors).
-For making devices that run standalone and require onboard storage (16GB eMMC) and/or Ethernet Support (the onboard PCIE interface through one of the 2x 100-pin connectors, paired with an Ethernet-capable base-board provides Ethernet support).
+For making devices that run `standalone <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__ and require onboard storage (16GB eMMC) and/or Ethernet Support (the onboard PCIE interface through one of the 2x 100-pin connectors, paired with an Ethernet-capable base-board provides Ethernet support).

 Check our `hardware documentation <https://docs.luxonis.com/projects/hardware/en/latest/>`__ for more details.